-The interchange of medical knowledge between Britain and Germany has long been hampered by language barriers.
-Since its foundation in 1959, the Society has aimed to achieve a ready exchange of ideas, knowledge, and personnel between the two countries.
-The importance of English as an international language has continued to grow and its very growth, combined with Britain’s geographical insularity, has reduced the motivation for native English speakers to improve their linguistic skills.
-German medical professionals and scientists read English research papers and literature widely whilst the reverse is unfortunately not true.
-One of the society’s goals is to remedy this state of affairs.
-With this aim in mind, our annual conferences are held alternately in the United Kingdom and Germany.
+Since its foundation in 1959, the Society has aimed to achieve a ready exchange of ideas, knowledge, and people between the two countries.
+The importance of English as an international language is growing.
+German medical professionals and scientists read English research papers and literature widely as significant research is generally published in English.This increased use of English, together with Great Britain’s island status and the drop in foreign language skills there, hampers medical discussion between British and German people in day-to-day life.
+One of the Society’s goals is to remedy this state of affairs and to stimulate communication between the two countries.
+With this aim in mind, we hold an annual conference, which takes place alternately in the United Kingdom and Germany.

-Our LinkedIn Group offers all members the opportunity to ask questions and discuss relevant issues.
+In our LinkedIn group, all Members have the Opportunity to ask Questions and discuss relevant Topics.

-If you are interested in working in the UK, we recommend the BMJ (British Medical Journal) website or one of the agencies listed there.
+If You are interested in working In the UK, we recommend that you visit the WEBSITE of the BMJ (British Medical Journal) or any of the Agencies listed there.

-Through our LinkedIn group, we also try to support German students in electives and work experience in the UK.
+Through our LinkedIn group, we also try to support German Students in their Studies or Work Stays in the UK.

 Your Dr. Michael Bohndorf